bibleexchange/courses/romans/en/0901_the-sorrow-of-paul-at-israels-rejection.md

 Paul has great sorrow for unbelieving Israel.
 Their unbelief is especially disheartening as they remained in their unbelief despite their great spiritual heritage.

-Paul lays out the Jews spiritual heritage as being eight-fold.
+Paul talks about eight parts of the Jews' spiritual heritage.
 To the Jew Pertains:

-1. **ADOPTION** - privilege of adoption - sonship

-God had chosen Israel over Ishmael. &hellip; The Jewish legend of Isaac and Ishamael's argument over circumcision &hellip;
+1. **ADOPTION** - God had chosen Israel over Ishmael
 2. **GLORY** - Shekinah presence of God
 3. **COVENANTS** - Promises of God made to Israel
 4. **LAW** - Law given at Sinai
 5. **SERVICE** - Authorized worship as ordained by God

-6. **PROMISES** - Promise of God are (yea and amen) to them that believe
+6. **PROMISES** - Promise of God are (yea and amen) to them that believe.
 The Jew had the promises of God, they even trusted in the law but they overlooked Christ.
 7. **FATHERS** - Relationship to the Father (Fathers of the flesh)
 8. **MESSIAH OF ISRAEL**

 The written word Rom.
 3:2 oracles of God committed unto them.
 Rom.
 9:5 Christ came in the flesh